GoogleCloudPlatform/hadoop-discovery-tool/README.md

 ```bash
 sudo docker container prune
 ```
+Please be mindful of the fact that there should not be any other stopped/running containers in your server while running prune command.

 * What if I don't want to install this tool on my cluster?\
 You could add a temporary edge node where you can install this discovery tool and then remove the edge node once a pdf report is generated.